 Every single year, alcohol plays a significant role in over 4300 teenage deaths.
 Given the loss of inhibitions, teen drinking often results in incredibly dangerous behavioral patterns that seem crazy in retrospect.
 For example, drunk teens jump off balconies and break their bones, drag race down Main Street and get busted by the cops, and climb into cars with a stranger and get physically abused and even murdered.

-Moreover, teen alcohol abuse invites teen violence.
+Moreover, alcohol abuse in teens invites violence.
 Drunk teens often end up fighting for no apparent reason at all, and they use whatever weapons happen to be available, including guns, knives, and broken bottles.

 According to Mothers Against Drunk Driving (MADD), underage drinking leads to more than 1,600 homicides each year.
 Indeed, teen alcohol abuse also opens the door to adult predators and the criminal element.
 Unfortunately, such poor decisions often have fatal consequences.
 Perhaps no action proves this more than the all too common combination of underage drinking and teen drunk driving and its harmful effects.